Strong C IV emission from star-forming galaxies: a case for high Lyman continuum photon escape: Underlying sources of ionising photons

 \subsection{Spectral energy distribution (SED) fitting}

-We now find the best-fitting SED model for our stacked spectrum to understand the nature of ionising sources that could give rise to strong \civ\ emission (as well as other lines).
-We use models containing both continuum and nebular line emission produced by the BPASS team \citep[e.g.][]{xia18}.
-These models are built on stellar SEDs generated using BPASS v2.2.1 \citep{sta18}, which are then processed using the photoionisation code Cloudy, assuming a nebular gas cloud with density $\log(n_H/\rm{cm}^{-3}) = 2.3$ and a spherical geometry to calculate nebular line fluxes\footnote{\url{https://flexiblelearning.auckland.ac.nz/bpass/4.html}}.
+To understand the nature of ionising sources that could give rise to strong \civ\ emission (as well as other lines), we now find the best-fitting SED model for our stacked spectrum.
+Since the main aim of fitting SEDs to our stacked spectrum of \civ\ emitters is to broadly investigate what physical conditions within galaxies may give rise to strong \civ\ (and other line) emission, we choose to compare with fairly simple stellar population synthesis models, opting to use SEDs containing stellar continuum, nebular continuum and nebular line emission produced by the BPASS team \citep[e.g.][]{xia18}.
+These models are built on stellar SEDs generated using BPASS v2.2.1 for a single age starburst, with stellar ages in the range $\log(\rm{age/yr}) = 6 - 7.5$ \citep{xia18, sta18}.
+These SEDs are generated using the default BPASS initial mass function (IMF), which is a broken power law with a slope of $-1.30$ for $M_\star < 0.5 M_\odot$ and a slope of $-2.35$ for $M_\star > 0.5 M_\odot$, with an upper mass cutoff at $300 M_\odot$.

-We consider stellar metallicities in the range $Z=0.005\,Z_\odot$ to $Z=2\,Z_\odot$, the stellar ages in the range $\log(\rm{age/yr}) = 6 - 7.5$ and the dimensionless ionisation parameter, $\log(U)$\footnote{SED models often tend to employ the dimensionless ionisation parameter, $U$, which gives the ratio of the density of ionising photons to the density of hydrogen.
+These simple stellar populations models are then processed using the photoionisation code Cloudy, assuming a nebular gas cloud with density $\log(n_H/\rm{cm}^{-3}) = 2.3$, a spherical geometry and the same metallicity of stars and nebular gas to calculate nebular line fluxes\footnote{\url{https://flexiblelearning.auckland.ac.nz/bpass/4.html}}.
+For this analysis, we consider Cloudy processed models containing stellar and nebular emission with stellar metallicities in the range $Z=0.005\,Z_\odot$ to $Z=2\,Z_\odot$ and the dimensionless ionisation parameter, $\log(U)$\footnote{SED models often tend to employ the dimensionless ionisation parameter, $U$, which gives the ratio of the density of ionising photons to the density of hydrogen.
 The ionising photon production efficiency or \xiion, on the the other hand is the number of ionising photons produced per unit UV luminosity.
 Under assumptions of hydrogen density for a given UV luminosity, $U$ and \xiion\ are closely related to one another and broadly trace the ionising photon production capabilities of a source.}, in the range $[-1.0, -4.0]$.
-We additionally include a dust attenuation prescription derived by \citet{red16b} for $z\sim3$ galaxies at rest-frame UV wavelengths, considering $E(B-V)$ values in the range $[0,1]$ in steps of $0.01$.
+We additionally include a dust attenuation prescription derived by \citet{red16b} for $z\sim3$ galaxies at rest-frame UV wavelengths, with the same attenuation applied to both nebular lines and the stellar continuum, considering $E(B-V)$ values in the range $[0,1]$ in steps of $0.01$.